 Ostensibly, although some people suspect that they have Weimaraners in their family tree.
 Nevertheless, this shouldn’t matter at all to families that simply want a silver-colored pet that has the personality of a typically colored Lab.

 Yes.
-Labs of all colors are exceedingly friendly dogs, which is part of the reason they excel as therapy and emotional support animals.
+Labs of all coat colors are exceedingly friendly dogs, which is part of the reason they excel as therapy and emotional support animals.

-Labs – whether they’re silver or any other color – may bark at unusual sounds or strangers knocking on the door, but they’re entirely too friendly to be considered a good guarding breed.
+Labs – whether they’re silver or any other coat color – may bark at unusual sounds or strangers knocking on the door, but they’re entirely too friendly to be considered a good guarding breed.
 They’re more likely to bring a prowler their tennis ball than physically drive them away.

 Yes, silver Labs shed as heavily as all other Labs do.
 Be sure that you consider this fact carefully before adding one of these dogs to your home.